You have a right to make a complaint if you apply to study with us and have concerns about how your application was processed.

 Studying with a partner institution

-- any informal attempts you have made to resolve the complaint and the member of staff you discussed the matter with
+- details of the informal attempts you have made to resolve the complaint and of the member of staff with whom you discussed the matter

 - why the result of the informal attempt is not satisfactory

 We will decide whether an investigation is necessary based on your evidence.
 If we feel that you have not exhausted the informal complaints procedure or that you do not like your application decision but there are no grounds for changing the decision, we may decide not to investigate your complaint.
 If this is the case, you will be told within 10 working days of the receipt of your complaint.

 Making an anonymous complaint